multipliedtwice/prisma-rbac/readme.md

 ### Performance
 Prisma-RBAC is optimized for performance, ensuring minimal overhead on your application's data access operations.
-Internal functions have been benchmarked to execute quickly (~0.003 ms), even under heavy load.
+Internal functions have been benchmarked to execute quickly (~0.003 ms on local test), even under heavy load.

 ### Contributing
 If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request on our GitHub repository.